openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 : Data that is presented to a specific Verifier, derived from one or more Verifiable Credentials that can be from the same or different Credential Issuers.
 It can be of any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] and [@ISO.18013-5].

 Credential Issuer (or Issuer):
 :  An entity that issues Verifiable Credentials.
-In the context of this specification, the Credential Issuer acts as an OAuth 2.0 Authorization Server (see [@!RFC6749]).
+In the context of this specification, the Credential Issuer acts as an OAuth 2.0 Resource Server (see [@!RFC6749]).

 Holder:
 :  An entity that receives Verifiable Credentials and has control over them to present them to the Verifiers as Presentations.